 Online education may have its uses, but the best education occurs in social settings where a number of people get together to teach and learn.
-However the people who do get together for this purpose must be chosen in some way.
-This is a much harder problem that it looks.

 Suppose that there are 100 students, who are to be divided into 4 classes of 25.

 Is this a simple problem or not?
 Well, the answer is given by a binomial coefficient.
 There are in fact 242,519,269,720,337,121,015,504 different ways of dividing 100 students into 4 classes of 25.